-This is super cool> The Mackinac Island Observation Tower at Mission Point offer amazing views of the island and the surrounding waters.
+This is super cool> The Mackinac Island Observation Tower at Mission Point offers amazing views of the island and the surrounding waters.
 As an added bonus, the tower has five floors of historical exhibits.

 There is also an exhibit on the film Somewhere in Time, which was primarily filmed on Mission Point property.
 You can see the theater where Christopher Reeve sat in the theater scene and the real Hollywood Sound Stage on property that was used during filming.
 How cool is that?!

 The tower is open daily and admission is approximately $5 for adults and half that for children.
-Here is more really interesting information about the tower!

 We discovered this trail as we were riding the perimeter of the island.
 There was just a tiny sign and we thought, "what the heck, let's check it out."
 WELL.
 It ended up being one of our favorite hidden places on Mackinac Island.